Liveaboard Bahamas Aggressor II – Diving with tiger sharks

 Liveaboard in the Bahamas - Tiger Sharks

-Welcome aboard the Bahamas Aggressor II, one of the most luxurious liveaboards around.
+Welcome aboard the Bahamas Aggressor II, one of the best-maintained liveaboards around.
 You will sail the Grand Bahama West End & Tiger Beach route, with a fantastic mix of reef diving, wreck diving and shark diving!

 Aboard the Bahamas Aggressor II, you will lack nothing.
-This luxury liveaboard has every amenity: spacious cabins with air conditioning and private bathrooms, a sun deck with hot tub, a cozy lounge and even table service at dinner.
+This liveaboard is fully equipped: spacious cabins with air conditioning and private bathrooms, a sun deck with hot tub, a cozy lounge and even a-la-carte dining.
 Everything is included – from tasty meals to local wine and beer – so you can fully focus on diving, relaxing and enjoying yourself.

 Best travel time for a diving vacation to the Bahamas